Angela Lansbury: Murder, She Wrote: 1984–2003

 As Murder, She Wrote went on, Lansbury assumed a larger role behind the scenes.
 In 1989, her own company, Corymore Productions, began co-producing the show with Universal.
 Lansbury began to tire of the series, and in particular the long working hours, stating that the 1990–1991 season would be its last.
 She changed her mind after being appointed executive producer for the 1992–1993 season, something that she felt "made it far more interesting to me."
 For the seventh season, the show's primary setting moved to New York City, where Fletcher had taken a job teaching criminology at Manhattan University; the move, encouraged by Lansbury, was an attempt to attract younger viewers.
 Having become a "Sunday-night institution" in the US, the show's ratings improved during the early 1990s, becoming a Top Five programme.

-Hoping to gain a larger audience for the show's 11th season, CBS executives moved Murder, She Wrote to Thursdays at 8 pm, opposite NBC's new sitcom, Friends.
-Lansbury was angry at the move, believing that it ignored the show's core audience.
-This would be the series' final season.
-The final episode aired on 8 May 1996, and ended with Lansbury voicing a "Goodbye from Jessica" message.
+For the show's 12th season, CBS executives moved Murder, She Wrote to Thursdays at 8 pm, opposite NBC's new sitcom, Friends.
+Lansbury was upset by the move, believing that it ignored the show's core audience.
+This would prove to be the series' final season.
+The final episode aired on May 19, 1996, and ended with Lansbury voicing a "Goodbye from Jessica" message.
 In The Washington Post, Tom Shales suggested that the series had become "partly a victim of commercial television's mad youth mania".
 There were "vocal protests" at its cancellation from the show's fanbase.
 At the time, it tied the original Hawaii Five-O as the longest-running detective drama series in history.

 Lansbury initially had plans for a Murder, She Wrote television film that would be a musical with a score composed by Jerry Herman; that project did not materialize but resulted in the 1996 television film Mrs. Santa Claus, with Lansbury playing the eponymous character, which proved to be a ratings success.
 Murder, She Wrote continued through several made-for-television films: South By Southwest in 1997, A Story To Die For in 2000, The Last Free Man in 2001, and The Celtic Riddle in 2003.
 The role of Fletcher would prove the most successful and prominent of Lansbury's career, and she would later speak critically of attempts to reboot the series with a different actress in the lead.